Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

 2. Clone or download the scripts from our GitHub repository:

-• The scripts in packer/ngx-oss are for creating an Ubuntu AMI running open source NGINX.
+• Use the scripts in packer/ngx-oss to create an Ubuntu AMI running NGINX Open Source.

-• The scripts in packer/ngx-plus are for creating an AWS Linux AMI running NGINX Plus.
+• Use the scripts in packer/ngx-plus to create an AWS Linux AMI running NGINX Plus.

-• The scripts in terraform are for launching and configuring the two NGINX Plus load balancer instances and the four NGINX Open Source web server instances.
+• Use the scripts in terraform to launch and configure the two NGINX Plus load balancer instances and the four NGINX Open Source web server instances.

 3. Set your AWS credentials in the Packer and Terraform scripts: